1. Story Guide

 Pages 8–9 — Double-page spread

 Scene: 221B Baker Street.
 Morning light through the bay window.
 Holmes in his dressing-gown, pipe in hand, rashers and eggs on the table.
-Watson and Hatherley enter; Hatherley is talking, animatedly, his hand freshly bandaged by Dr. Watson.
-On the mantelpiece, Catticus Finch sits motionless, his brass monocle catching the light.
+Watson and Hatherley enter; Hatherley is talking animatedly, his right hand now fitted with a polished brass steampunk thumb prosthetic, clearly visible as he gestures.
+On the mantelpiece, Catticus Finch sits motionless, his brass monocle has transformed into a short telescope, catching the light.
 Lollipop curls on the window seat.

 Narration: